National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Verify the operation was successful and the columns look right.

-1. In the preview mode, only the top 50 records are returned.
+1. In the preview mode (between "Inputs" and "Visualizations" at the bottom), only the top 50 records are returned.

 ## Benefits of a Parquet File